Islamic Center of Washington: History

+20th century

-The center was conceived in 1944 when the Turkish ambassador Münir Ertegün died without a mosque to host his funeral.
-In 1948 Egypt appointed Kamil Abdel Rahim as Egyptian Ambassador to the United States of America succeeding Ambassador Mahmoud Hassan.
-The project of building a Mosque lay dormant during the war years and was not revived until Ambassador Rahim took his duties as ambassador in Washington, D.C. in 1948.
+In 1948, Egypt appointed Kamil Abdul Rahim as Egyptian ambassador to the United States, succeeding Mahmoud Hassan.
+The project of building a mosque lay dormant during the war years and was not revived until Rahim assumed his position.

-The Egyptian ambassador, Kamil Abdul Rahim was appointed president of the mosque foundation and its executive committee.
-He was instrumental in assembling all of the heads of the accredited emissaries of Muslim countries in the U.S. He made several trips to Saudi Arabia, Kuwait and Muslim countries to solicit funds for the building the mosque.
+Rahim was appointed president of the mosque foundation and its executive committee.
+He was instrumental in assembling all of the heads of the accredited emissaries of Muslim countries in the U.S. He made several trips to Saudi Arabia, Kuwait and Muslim countries to solicit funds for the building of the mosque.

 Howar (Mohammed Issa Abu Al Hawa, 1879–1982) and other Muslim diplomats helped found and provide early funding to a committee to build a mosque in the U.S. capital.
 In 1948, Howar, placing a silver dollar on the ground for luck, began work at the site.
-The mosque was completed in 1954 and dedicated by President Dwight Eisenhower on June 28, 1957.

 The Washington diplomatic community played a leading role in the effort to construct a mosque.
 Egypt donated a bronze chandelier and sent specialists who wrote Qur'anic verses to adorn the mosque’s walls and ceiling.
 Tiles came from Turkey along with the experts to install them.
 Persian rugs came from Iran.
 Support for the project also came from the American-Muslim community.
 The site was purchased in 1946 and the cornerstone was laid on January 11, 1949.
 The building was designed by Italian architect Mario Rossi.

+The mosque was completed in 1954 and dedicated by President Dwight Eisenhower on June 28, 1957.

 The mosque was one of three buildings taken over in the 1977 Hanafi Siege.
-Muslim gunmen holding hostages made several demands, including the demand that the movie Mohammad, Messenger of God be destroyed because they considered it sacrilegious."
+Muslim gunmen holding hostages demanded those convicted for the 1973 murder of Hamaas Abdul Khaalis's family to be turned over, as well as that the movie Mohammad, Messenger of God be destroyed, falsely believing that it portrayed the prophet Muhammad.